danspav/performance-analysis/README.txt

 | inputlookup sample-data.csv

 # Release Notes #
+## v 1.1.0 ##
+- Updated drill down support to filter by name as well as date
+- Added token support to allow interactive dashboards
+- Created new dashboard to feature the drill down and token features

 ## v 1.0.0 ##
 - Initial version
 - Works with dark mode in Splunk 7.2